PlagueHO/AzureGlobalBootcamp2018/README.md

 1. Come up with a **name** for your ACS service.
 The name must contain only letters and numbers and be globally unique because it will be used for the public URLs of your Kubernetes cluster.

-1. Run this command in Cloud Shell, but change 'dsracs' to the **name** that you specified above.
+1. Run this command in Cloud Shell, but change `dsracs` to the **name** that you specified above.

    ```bash
    name="dansacs"
    ```

+   **Important: Please note this value and command down, because if your Cloud Shell closes the value will be removed and you'll have to define it in your Cloud Shell session again by re-running this command.**

 1. Run this command your Cloud Shell to create a resource group: